japablaza/Linux/rhcsa/chap04.md

 # Security Options
-p25
+p40
 ## Firewall
+- In a zone-based firewall, networks and interfaces are grouped into zones
 - `yum install firewall-config` ==> Graphical utility.
 - `yum install firewall-cmd` ==> Command tool.
-- The kernel comes with the netfilter system: packetfiltering, network address translation, and load balancing
+- The kernel comes with the netfilter system: packet filtering, network address translation, and load balancing.
-- The `iptables` tools comes with services to manage the firewall rules: `iptables servie` and `firewall deamon`
+- The `iptables` tools comes with services to manage the firewall rules: `iptables service` and `firewall deamon`
-- List of services, ports, and protocols `/etc/services`
+- List of services, ports, and protocols `/etc/services`.
+- `firewall-cmd --zone=<name> --add-service=http --permanent`
+- `firewall-cmd --reload`

+### Securing SSH with Key-Based Authentication
+- `/etc/ssh` ==> Local configuration and other keys.
+- *600*: Is the permission for a private key.
+- *644*: Is the permission for a public key.
+- *700*: Is the permission for user directory ~/.ssh.

 ### IPTABLES
+- `yum install itables-services`
+- `/etc/sysconfig/iptables` ==> Firewall rules
 - `iptables -t tabletype <action_direction> <packet_pattern> -j <what_to_do>`
 - `t tabletype` : *filter* or *nat*.
 The default is filter.
 - `action_direction`: *-A (--append)*, *-D (--delete)*, *-L (--list)*, *-F (--flush)*